 eskapade, containing the utilities it needs, the links

-that are defined for the subject, and the corresponding tests.
+that are defined for the subject.

 The core of the framework is implemented in the

 This subpackage contains the low-level machinery for running analysis

 algorithms in chains of links.
 The

 core_ops subpackage contains

 basic links for operating this framework.

 An example of a typical subpackage is

 contains basic analysis tools.
 Its structure is common to all Eskapade